nautobot/nautobot-app-design-builder/docs/user/design_development.md

 This context YAML creates two variables that will be added to the design context: `core_1_loopback` and `core_2_loopback`.
 The values of both of these variables are computed using a jinja template.
 The template uses a jinja filter from the `netutils` project to compute the address using the user-supplied `site_prefix`.
 When the design context is created, the variables will be added to the context.
 The values (from the jinja template) are rendered when the variables are looked up during the design template rendering process.

+> Note: The `Context` class also contains a property to retrieve the `Tag` associated with the design and attached to all the objects with full_control.
+With this tag you can check for data in objects already created when the design is updated, for example: `.filter(tags__in=[self.design_instance_tag]`.

 ### Context Validations

 Sometimes design data needs to be validated before a design can be built.
 The Design Builder provides a means for a design context to determine if it is valid and can/should the implementation proceed.
 After a design job creates and populates a design context, the job will call any methods on the context where the method name begins with `validate_`.
 These methods should not accept any arguments other than `self` and should either return `None` when valid or should raise `nautobot_design_builder.DesignValidationError`.
 In the above Context example, the design context checks to see if a site with the same name already exists, and if so it raises an error.
 Any number of validation methods can exist in a design context.
 Each will be called in the order it is defined in the class.